Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 During the tours with Jac-Peter Tölkes and my wanderings through Murnau, I was able to experience how closely the landscape and cultural development are interwoven here.
 Some places particularly surprised me - not necessarily because they are well-known, but because of details that you only notice when you take your time.

 I would also highly recommend the Königsweg, a four-kilometre circular route through Murnau.
 It starts at the King Ludwig Monument in the spa gardens, leads through a small wood to Luitpold-Höhe and further up to Ludwigshöhe, from where there is a wonderful view of Lake Staffelsee.
-Along the way, numerous plaques provide information about the history of Murnau and the Wittelsbach family, as well as about Christoph Probst, whose childhood home is nearby.
-Again and again, benches and views invite you to linger - a walk that combines exercise, history and landscape in a very pleasant way.
+Along the way, numerous boards provide information about the history of Murnau and the Wittelsbach family, but also about Christoph Probst, whose parents' house is nearby.
+Benches and views invite you to linger - a walk that combines exercise, history and landscape in a very pleasant way.
 You can find more themed trails and hiking tips on the Murnau tourism website.

-If you are now starting to plan your own trip, the following sections will help you get your bearings - from ideas for excursions and accommodation to how to get there.
+In the following sections, I have put together some tips to help you plan your own trip to Murnau - from ideas for excursions and accommodation to how to get there.

 View over the Staffelsee from the Seehausen viewpoint shortly after sunset - a metal cross on a concrete base in the foreground